Fundamental limits for learning hidden Markov model parameters: Introduction

 In drawing a contrast between the independent and dependent cases, we have so far omitted to mention that of course an independent model is a degenerate subcase of a Markov model.
 There are three ways in which the data $(Y_n)_{n\in\NN}$ can fail to exhibit dependence: when the population labels themselves are in reality independently distributed; when the emission distributions are identical; or when only one population is observed.
-It is thus of theoretical and practical importance to understand quantitatively what happens when these limiting situations are approached.
+Without extra modelling assumption on the populations distributions, learnability of the parameters with a finite number of observations becomes difficult near the independent case.
+This occurs when one of the populations is sparse, which is a typical setting for multiple testing.
+It also occurs when the two populations have close distributions; knowing how far separated the populations have to be for clustering to be possible without further structural assumptions is of interest.
+Finally, this occurs when the cluster labels have very weak dependence.
+It has also been observed empirically in \cite{Phys:2020} that the EM algorithm can exhibit bad behavior in some regions of the parameter space.
+It is thus of theoretical and practical importance to understand quantitatively what happens when these limiting situations are approached in the setting of finitely many observations of the HMM sequence.

 The present work initiates an exploration of the limits of learnability of the hidden Markov parameters as the independent subcase is approached.
 We focus on the setting of two hidden states and multinomial data, and exhibit principles which should generalise to much wider settings.